The Calathea [kăl′ə-thē′ə] “Beauty Star” is a lovely herbaceous perennial flower aptly named due to its attractive foliage.

 - Zebra plant

 Calathea plants are native to the lush tropical forests of Brazil in South America.
-Throughout the US and other non-tropical countries, many nurseries and greenhouses sell Beauty star cultivars as an indoor house plant.
+Many nurseries and greenhouses throughout the US and other non-tropical countries sell Beauty Star cultivars as indoor houseplants.

 Calathea Beauty Star Care